cair/convolutional-tsetlin-machine-tutorial/README.md

 ### Goal State and Nash Equilibrium
 <p>
 The Convolutional Tsetlin Machine is now in its goal state, stable in a Nash Equilibrium.
-That is, no single Tsetlin Automaton will befit from changing its action:
+That is, no single Tsetlin Automaton will benefit from changing its action:
 </p>

 <p align="center">